If you want to sell anything online, an excellent method to encourage for people to purchase from you is to combine bonuses with your product.

 Or, you could automate the delivery of those products via email after purchase.

-When you’re including bonuses as an affiliate, however, you don’t have the luxury of having control of where the users end up after purchase, or access to the product owner’s email list.
+When you’re including bonuses as an affiliate, you don’t have the luxury of controlling where users end up after a purchase nor do you have access to the product owner’s email list.

-Most people, including myself, give instructions to people who purchase through an affiliate link to forward their receipt to a specific email address.
+Most people, including Pat, give instructions to people who purchase through an affiliate link to forward their receipt to a specific email address.

 From that point, you or a virtual assistant can collect those emails and then reply with a specific link or attachment, depending on what the bonus is.

-The problem is, this can turn into a major hassle, especially if the promotion is long-term and (hopefully) going very well.
+The problem is that this can turn into a major hassle, especially if the promotion is long-term and (hopefully) going very well.

 Here’s a solution that Pat used: